Keerthan024/DocTalk/README.md

 ### 1. **Patient Portal**

-   -Register, filter for doctors, view profiles, and book appointments.
+   - Register, filter for doctors, view profiles, and book appointments.

 ### 2. **Doctor Dashboard**

-   -Manage availability, view appointments, and interact with patients.
+   - Manage availability, view appointments, and interact with patients.

 ### 3 **Admin Panel**

-   -Monitor system activity, manage user accounts, and handle payments.
+   - Monitor system activity, manage user accounts, and handle payments.

 ## How It Works